Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/components/tooltips.md

 ### Directions

 Hover over the buttons below to see the four tooltips directions: top, right, bottom, and left.
-Directions are mirrored when using Boosted in RTL.
+Directions are mirrored when using Boosted Innovation Cup in RTL.

 <div class="bd-example tooltip-demo">
   <div class="bd-example-tooltips">